-CAÑADA COLLEGE RADIOLOGIC TECHNOLOGY PROGRAM STUDENT ACKNOWLEDGEMENT AND AGREEMENT CLASS OF
+RADIOLOGIC TECHNOLOGY PROGRAM STUDENT ACKNOWLEDGEMENT AND AGREEMENT CLASS OF 202

-I, ( PRINT FULL NAME )the policies and procedures a have read and agree to as outlined in the College Handbook and Student Handbook.
+I, (PRINT FULL NAME) have read and agree to the policies and procedures as outlined in the College Handbook and Student Handbook.

-The policies and procedures clinical coordinator/instructo below have been reviewed with me by the program director and/or full-time or:
+The policies and procedures below have been reviewed with me by the program director and/or full-time clinical coordinator/instructor:

 (initial) A. Code of Conduct

 (initial) B. Clinical Education Facility Requirements

 (initial) C. Confidentiality of Patient and Employee Information

 (initial) D. Professional Appearance

 (initial) E. Attendance

 (initial) F. Grading

 (initial) G. Promotions Committee

 (initial) H. Student Expectations

 (initial) I. Clinical Education Supervision

 (initial) J. Appeal Process

 (initial) K. Radiation Protection

 (initial) L. Pregnancy

 (initial) M. Communicable Disease

 (initial) N. Insurance

 (initial) O. Strikes and Work Stoppages

 (initial) P. Unusual Occurrences

-Education Manual for each s asible for all information, policy and procedures included in the Clinical emester and summer sessions of the program. f any policy, procedure, rule or regulation will result in disciplinary action as book.
+I understand that I am responsible for all information, policy and procedures included in the Clinical Education Manual for each semester and summer sessions of the program.

-STUDENT SIGNATURE DATE

-PROGRAM DIRECTOR SIG GNATURE DATE
+I understand that violation of any policy, procedure, rule or regulation will result in disciplinary action as outlined in the Student Handbook.